Classical Mechanics

 and ![]()

-Investigate or (the Kronecker delta)
+(the Kronecker

 Symplectic structure: swap q and P